 The simplest way to decorate with flowers is to cut them from your garden and bring them indoors.
 You can get creative with the container or vase to add flair.
 For example, an old bucket packed with large blooms can be quite striking.

 Dried flowers can be used to create interesting elements to your home.
-You can laminate them and create coasters, placemats and even wall art.
+You can laminate them and create coasters, placements and even wall art.

 A single large bloom cut from its stem can be added to a decorative bowl filled with water.
 Add a few floating candles and you have a serene centerpiece.